The essential guide to paint

 The Adored Home

-• When choosing paint for bathrooms and kitchens these benefit from durable, mildew-resistant paint.
+• When choosing paint for bathrooms and kitchens, these benefit from durable, mildew-resistant paint.

-• Oil-Based Paints are used where a durable finish is required.
+• Oil-based paints are used where a durable finish is required.
 And are used for both interior and exterior.
-The clean up however needs a paint thinner.
-Water will not clean your paint brush.
+The clean-up, however, needs a paint thinner.
+Water will not clean your paintbrush.

 The Adored Home